Neptune: Internal structure

 The mantle is equivalent to 10 to 15 Earth masses and is rich in water, ammonia and methane.
 As is customary in planetary science, this mixture is called icy even though it is a hot, dense supercritical fluid.
 This fluid, which has a high electrical conductivity, is sometimes called a water–ammonia ocean.
 The mantle may consist of a layer of ionic water in which the water molecules break down into a soup of hydrogen and oxygen ions, and deeper down superionic water in which the oxygen crystallizes but the hydrogen ions float around freely within the oxygen lattice.
 At a depth of 7,000 km, the conditions may be such that methane decomposes into diamond crystals that rain downwards like hailstones.
 Scientists believe that this kind of diamond rain occurs on Jupiter, Saturn, and Uranus.
-Very-high-pressure experiments at Lawrence Livermore National Laboratory suggest that the top of the mantle may be an ocean of liquid carbon with floating solid 'diamonds'.
+High-pressure experiments at Lawrence Livermore National Laboratory suggest that the top of the mantle may be an ocean of liquid carbon with floating solid 'diamonds'.

 The core of Neptune is likely composed of iron, nickel and silicates, with an interior model giving a mass about 1.2x that of Earth.
 The pressure at the centre is 7 Mbar (700 GPa), about twice as high as that at the centre of Earth, and the temperature may be 5400 K.